raulcano/raspiblitz-laravel-app/README.md

 This means that you can also access the slider screen and interact with it with from your regular workstation (presumably from where you are accessing to your Raspiblitz).
 In particular, if you tunnel the ports appropriately, you can access the slider like this:

 http://127.0.0.1:8000/#/carousel

+## Adding your own functionality [optional]

+The most basic functionality has been programmed so a carousel of 2 slides is displayed in the Raspiblitz's LCD.
+Anyone can add their own slides with a bit of knowledge of Laravel and Vue.

+To add new functionality,
+- Add a new Vue component with your slide in the folder ```resources/js/views/components```.
+E.g. ```resources/js/views/components/MyslideSlide.vue```
+- Import your component and add the necessary slide code in the file ```resources/js/views/IndexCarousel.vue```

 ## Work needed